zalf-rdm/zalf-rdm.github.io/src/appendix/code_lists.md

 <br>

+### Table 13
-_Table 13: Parameters for field soil description provided with code lists in the Guidelines for Soil Assessment_
+_Parameters for field soil description provided with code lists in the Guidelines for Soil Assessment_

 <div class="table-wrapper scrollbar overflow-hidden">
 <table class="comfortable">